FDA-AI/FDAi/docs/community_directory/developers/README.md

 ## Getting Involved

-If you are a developer interested in contributing to the dFDA project, here are some steps to get started:
+If you are a developer interested in contributing to the FDAi project, here are some steps to get started:

 1. Introduce yourself by creating a Markdown page within this folder with your name or your organization's name as the filename.
 2. On your page, include:
    - An introduction of yourself or your organization.
-   - Your role and interest in the dFDA project.
+   - Your role and interest in the FDAi project.
    - Contact information or how you wish to be engaged.
 3. Review open issues in the repository's issue tracker to see if there are any tasks or discussions you can contribute to.
 4. Propose new ideas or projects by opening a new issue or submitting a project proposal using the provided template in the `/templates` directory.